 PSYCHPREP offers very clear guidelines for expected progress with our online testing program.
 We provide specific test score cutoffs that correlate highly with EPPP success.
 Individually-tailored, weekly expert feedback takes the guesswork out of licensure preparation and readiness to test.

 Feedback is provided by licensed psychologists with over 10 years of experience teaching at PSYCHPREP.
 Most PSYCHPREP participants get through the preparation process and the EPPP with relative ease.
 With expert feedback, should a problem emerge, strategies for remediation are quickly recommended.
-With PSYCHPREP’s expert feedback, when we certify that you are ready to test, you are guaranteed to PASS.
+With PSYCHPREP’s expert feedback, when we certify that you are ready to test, you are 99% likely to PASS.

 Weekly expert feedback is included when you order any of PSYCHPREP’s Premium Packages, EPPP Study Materials, or EPPP Online Testing Program.